uurcelikk/Medical-Segmentation-with-Text-Based-Models/README.md

-# Medical Image Analysis Models
+# Medical Image Segmentation Models

 This repository presents a comparative study involving a model employing the Vision-Language approach for medical image interpretation and several other trained models.
 The primary focus is on assessing the effectiveness of the Vision-Language model in this context.